KeyboardKit/KeyboardKit/Readmes/Actions.md

 * `emojiCategory(category:)` - can be used to show a specific emoji category
 * `escape` - represents the macOS `esc` key
 * `function` - represents the macOS `fn` key
-* `image` - has a description, keyboard image name and image name
+* `image` - represents an image, with a description, keyboard image name and image name
 * `keyboardType(type)` - changes the keyboard type to `.alphabetic(type)` when `tapped`
 * `moveCursorBackward` - moves the cursor back one position when `tapped`
 * `moveCursorForward` - moves the cursor forward one position when `tapped`